filodb/FiloDB/README.md

     cd jmh
     jmh:run -i 5 -wi 5 -f3

+Typically, one might run a specific benchmark.
+This is how we run the query benchmark, with options for inlining and maximizing performance:

+    jmh:run -i 15 -wi 10 -f3 -jvmArgsAppend -XX:MaxInlineLevel=20 -jvmArgsAppend -Xmx4g -jvmArgsAppend -XX:MaxInlineSize=99 filodb.jmh.QueryInMemoryBenchmark

 You can get the huge variety of JMH options by running `jmh:run -help`.
-For good profiling, get JVM Flight Recorder output:
+For good profiling, there are options such as `-prof jmh.extras.JFR` as well as `perfasm` / `dtraceasm` options.
+If you would like really good profiling analysis, including memory/heap allocation, I would suggest running one fork with many more iterations, like this:

-    jmh:run -i 5 -wi 10 -f3 -prof jmh.extras.JFR -jvmArgsAppend -XX:MaxInlineLevel=20 -jvmArgsAppend -Xmx2g
+    jmh:run -i 1000 -wi 10 -f1 -jvmArgsAppend -XX:MaxInlineLevel=20 -jvmArgsAppend -Xmx4g -jvmArgsAppend -XX:MaxInlineSize=99 filodb.jmh.QueryInMemoryBenchmark

-The JFR output file will be printed at the bottom of the console output.
-Load that from within `jmc` and you can get great analysis.
-Flame graphs and perfasm/dtraceasm profiling is also available.

-There are also stress tests in the stress module.
-See the [Stress README](stress/README.md).
+This should last a good 15 minutes at least.
+While it is running, fire up JMC (java Mission Control) and flight record the "jmh.ForkMain" process for 15 minutes.
+This gives you excellent CPU as well as memory allocation analysis.

 ## You can help!